天美传媒

 Cybersecurity Executive Order 鈥 Key Implications for the Manufacturing Industry 鈥 The manufacturing sector is encountering an increasing number of sophisticated threats, including ransomware attacks, vulnerabilities in the supply chain, and intellectual property theft.
 While the future of Biden鈥檚 cybersecurity executive order under the Trump administration is uncertain, manufacturers cannot afford to postpone action.
 This article, jointly authored with the Cybersecurity Manufacturing Innovation Institute, provides guidance tailored to manufacturing companies navigating this evolving regulatory and threat environment.
 Continue reading

-The presidential transition brings significant policy shifts, regulatory changes, and potential legal challenges that will impact your organization.
-Our experienced teams across public affairs, international trade, cybersecurity, and more are ready to help you navigate the transition.
-Contact us today to ensure your organization is prepared for change.
+The presidential administration has wide-reaching impacts, including on tariffs and trade, on the geopolitical landscape, and on key policy and regulatory changes.
+Our experienced teams across public affairs, international trade, cybersecurity, and more are ready to help you navigate these changes.
+Contact us today to ensure your organization is prepared for whatever comes next.